[Kubernetes] How to create a user for connecting to a cluster

 4. Grant permissions

-Creating a new cluster role and giving it arbitrary privileges
+Creating a new cluster role and granting it any privileges

-*{VerbName} ・Please set {ResourceName} referring to the table below
+*Set {VerbName} and {ResourceName} using the table below as a reference.

 kubectl create clusterrole {ClusterRoleName} --verb={VerbName} --resource={ResourceName}